Noschvie/Uptime-Kuma-Web-API/README.md

 #### Optional
 Additional configuration variables available

+    KUMA_WAIT_EVENTS: Time in seconds to wait for events to be processed.
+Defaults to 0.2 second.
     ACCESS_TOKEN_EXPIRATION: Minutes the access token should be valid.
 Defaults to 8 days.
     SECRET_KEY: A secret value to encode JWTs with